 What is a Gin Mule?

-Gin and ginger beer, aka the Gin Mule, is a twist on the classic Moscow Mule The cocktail was created by Audrey Saunders of the Pegu Club.
+Gin and ginger beer, aka the Gin Mule or Gin Gin Mule, is a twist on the classic Moscow Mule.
+The cocktail was created by Audrey Saunders of the Pegu Club.
 The drink consisted of homemade ginger beer, lime juice, simple syrup, and gin.

 Swapping gin for vodka was absolutely brilliant.
 The ginger highlights gin’s citrus and spice botanicals and gives the drink a more complex flavor.

-Ingredients for this Gin and Ginger Beer Drink
+Ingredients you need for this Gin and Ginger Beer Drink

 - Gin – Use a traditional London Dry Gin like Sipsmith (my personal favorite!) or Tanqueray.
 Why?
 Simple.
 The flavors of a London Dry gin won’t get lost and can stand up to the lime, ginger, and mint in the drink!
 Bonus points since you won’t need to add another bottle of gin to your bar!